Bayfen® 2.5%

 Mechanism of action:

 Fenbendazole is a benzimidazole anti-parasitic that inhibits fumarate reductase enzyme activity, preventing the reduction of fumarate to succinate in mitochondria and inhibits the production of energy.
 As a result, the parasite is destroyed due to muscle paralysis.
 The drug absorption from the intestine is very low and slowly that increases the effectiveness of the treatment.
-10-12 hours after administration, drug reaches to its maximum plasma concentration.
+10-12 hours after administration, drug reaches its maximum plasma concentration.
+Fenbendazole discretion of about 90% in the feces and urine will be a little.

 Dosage & Administration:

-Cattle: 7.5 mg per kg of body weight (or 3 ml per 10 kg body weight) per day is recommended.
+Cattle: 7.5 mg/kg of body weight (or 3 ml per 10 kg body weight) daily.

 Withdrawal time:

-Cattles, Goats and Sheep:
+Cattles, Sheep and Goats:

 Meat: 7 days after the last treatment / Milk: 3 – 5 days after the last treatment